sablier-labs/docs/docs/guides/lockup/examples/08-pull-vesting-data.md

 your frontend application.
 A good starting point for this is the [Sablier Sandbox](https://github.com/sablier-labs/sandbox).

-For a comprehensive list of all the functions available in the Sablier Lockup contract, visit the [References](/reference/overview) section of this website.
+For a comprehensive list of all the functions available in Sablier Lockup, visit the [References](/reference/overview) section of this website.

 ## Actions

 ### Cancel on first withdraw

-If you want to cancel streams as soon as the user withdraws their tokens, you can track the withdrawn amount and check if its value is greater than 0.
-If it is, you can cancel the stream.
+To automatically cancel streams as soon as the user withdraws their tokens, you can use one of two methods: onchain or offchain.

+The onchain method is to track the withdrawn amount and check if its value is greater than 0:

 ```solidity
 if (lockup.getWithdrawnAmount(streamId) > 0) {
   lockup.cancel(streamId);
 }
 ```

+Offchain, you can monitor the [`WithdrawFromLockupStream`](reference/lockup/core/interfaces/interface.ISablierV2Lockup) events.
+As soon as a withdrawal event is detected, you can send a transaction to cancel the stream.

 ## Calculating Amounts